-Hike La Mina Trail to La Mina Falls
+Hike La Mina Trail to La Mina Falls- NOT CURRENTLY OPEN

-Update- Dec, 2019- This part of El Yunque has NOT yet reopened after the hurricanes.
+Update- 7/2020- This part of El Yunque has NOT yet reopened after the hurricanes.
 It sustained a lot of damage to the trails and roads.
-It is being worked on and we will post when they have reopened, but don’t expect it to open until probably late 2020, or early 2021.
+It is being worked on but they don’t expect it to reopen until probably 2022.

 Take a refreshing dip in clear rain forest water.
 Swim under a waterfall.
 It sounds like a dream.
 But it is actually a very popular and fun thing to do during a trip to El Yunque National Forest.
 The waterfall is called La Mina Falls, and it can be accessed by either of two trails: La Mina trail or Big Tree trail.
 These are both beautiful trails, but different in many ways.
 This article will describe La Mina trail.
 The La Mina trail is probably the most popular trail for a few reasons